cyberbotics/webots-doc/automobile/driver-library.md

 **Description**

-The first function activates the control in cruising speed of the car, the rotational speed of the wheels is forced (respecting the geometric differential constraint) in order that the car moves at the speed given in argument of the function (in kilometers per hour).
+The `wbu_driver_set_cruising_speed` function activates the control in cruising speed of the car, the rotational speed of the wheels is forced (respecting the geometric differential constraint) in order that the car moves at the speed given in argument of the function (in kilometers per hour).
 When the control in cruising speed is activated, the speed is directly applied to the wheel without any engine model simulation, therefore any call to functions like `wbu_driver_get_rpm()` will raise an error.
 The acceleration of the car is computed using the `time0To100` field of the [Car](car.md) PROTO.

-The second function simply returns the target cruising speed (argument of the last call to the previous function).
+The `wbu_driver_get_target_cruising_speed` function simply returns the target cruising speed (argument of the last call to the `wbu_driver_set_cruising_speed` function).

 ---